apache/maven-site/content/markdown/project-roles.md

-If things break down and there is no consensus and there is no clear ability to reach any conclusion *and* it is in the interest of the foundation because damage is done and the board expects the chair to act as an officier of the foundation and clean things up, then the chair can act as an ultimate decision maker, however, by this point the board of the foundation must already be well aware of the situation and should be actively monitoring the chair.
+If things break down and there is no consensus and there is no clear ability to reach any conclusion *and* it is in the interest of the foundation because damage is done and the board expects the chair to act as an officer of the foundation and clean things up, then the chair can act as an ultimate decision maker, however, by this point the board of the foundation must already be well aware of the situation and should be actively monitoring the chair.